stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

   Almost at the same time the mortality among the livestock commenced.
 Poultry turned greyish and died very quickly, their meat being found dry and noisome upon cutting.
 Hogs grew inordinately fat, then suddenly began to undergo loathsome changes which no one could explain.
-Their meat was of course useless, and Nahum was at his wit&rsquo;s end.
+Their meat was of course useless, and Nahum was at his wit's end.
 No rural veterinary would approach his place, and the city veterinary from Arkham was openly baffled.
 The swine began growing grey and brittle and falling to pieces before they died, and their eyes and muzzles developed singular alterations.
 It was very inexplicable, for they had never been fed from the tainted vegetation.
 Then something struck the cows.
 Certain areas or sometimes the whole body would be uncannily shrivelled or compressed, and atrocious collapses or disintegrations were common.
-In the last stages&mdash;and death was always the result&mdash;there would be a greying and turning brittle like that which beset the hogs.
+In the last stages--and death was always the result--there would be a greying and turning brittle like that which beset the hogs.
 There could be no question of poison, for all the cases occurred in a locked and undisturbed barn.
 No bites of prowling things could have brought the virus, for what live beast of earth can pass through solid obstacles?
-It must be only natural disease&mdash;yet what disease could wreak such results was beyond any mind&rsquo;s guessing.
+It must be only natural disease--yet what disease could wreak such results was beyond any mind's guessing.
 When the harvest came there was not an animal surviving on the place, for the stock and poultry were dead and the dogs had run away.
 These dogs, three in number, had all vanished one night and were never heard of again.
 The five cats had left some time before, but their going was scarcely noticed since there now seemed to be no mice, and only Mrs. Gardner had made pets of the graceful felines.

-  On the nineteenth of October Nahum staggered into Ammi&rsquo;s house with hideous news.
+  On the nineteenth of October Nahum staggered into Ammi's house with hideous news.
 The death had come to poor Thaddeus in his attic room, and it had come in a way which could not be told.
 Nahum had dug a grave in the railed family plot behind the farm, and had put therein what he found.
 There could have been nothing from outside, for the small barred